No, Sweden Is Not Enforcing a Six-Hour Work Day

 It’s been all over the news.
 CNN, Huffington Post and the Telegraph have all written about it.
 Haven’t you heard?

-[Getting stressed] I haven’t… Well, it’s not something we’ve been told about *shuffles papers*.
-We haven’t had any information about that.
+(Getting stressed) I haven’t… Well, it’s not something we’ve been told about (shuffles papers).
+We haven’t gotten any information about that.

-I just want to know if I’ll be allowed to leave my job at 3 o’clock today?
-I have errands to run.
+I just want to know if I’ll be allowed to leave my job at three o’clock today?
+I have certain errands to run.

-At the moment, we haven’t had any word about implementing new working hours, so I don’t really know what to tell you.
+At the moment, we haven’t gotten any word about implementing new working hours so I don’t really know what to tell you.

 Okay, thanks.

-Returning to my desk defeated, I was able to confirm that the six-hour work day would, for now, remain a fantasy.
-Swedish news site The Local wrote: “…the idea that Swedish firms are currently queuing up to offer their staff even shorter contracts than they do now is quite simply wrong”.
-The article also lists the few companies in the country that are trialling shorter work days; it’s a total of six companies.
+Going back to my desk defeatedly, I was able to confirm that the six-hour work day would for now remain a fantasy.
+Swedish news site The Local wrote: “…the idea that Swedish firms are currently queuing up to offer their staff even shorter contracts than they do now is quite simply wrong.”
+The article also lists the few companies in the country that are trying shorter work days: it’s a total of six companies.

-Meanwhile, another Swedish website, Dagens Nyheter, published an article called The Myth About Sweden Is Going Global, in which they detail how confusing this global misunderstanding is to Swedes.
+Meanwhile, another Swedish website, Dagens Nyheter, published an article called The Myth About Sweden is Going Global where they write about how confusing this global misunderstanding is to Swedes.

-So, long story short, Sweden is not becoming a paradise of six-hour work days (although, evidently, six business owners are considering it).
-For now, you can just go back to being jealous of our beautiful people, our magnificent landscape and our astoundingly well-functioning society.
+So now you can go back to just being jealous of our astoundingly functioning society.
+Sweden is not a paradise with a six-hour-long work day.
+But we are thinking about it.